Lockheed Martin X-33: History

 $1 billion was spent through 1999 with about 80 percent coming from NASA and additional money contributed by the industry partners.
-The goal was to have a first flight by March 1999, and to have the VentureStar, the operational resusable space vehicle, flying in 2006.
+The goal was to have a first flight by March 1999, and to have the VentureStar, the operational reusable space vehicle, flying in 2006.

 Cancellation

 The program was cancelled in February 2001.

 Construction of the prototype was some 85% assembled with 96% of the parts and the launch facility 100% complete when the program was canceled by NASA in 2001, after a long series of technical difficulties including flight instability and excess weight.

 In particular, the composite liquid hydrogen fuel tank failed during testing in November 1999.
 The tank was constructed of honeycomb composite walls and internal structures to reduce its weight.
 A lighter tank was needed for the craft to demonstrate necessary technologies for single-stage-to-orbit operations.
 A hydrogen fueled SSTO craft's mass fraction requires that the weight of the vehicle without fuel be 10% of the fully fueled weight.
 This would allow a vehicle to fly to low Earth orbit without the need for the sort of external boosters and fuel tanks used by the Space Shuttle.
 But, after the composite tank failed on the test stand during fueling and pressure tests, NASA came to the conclusion that the technology of the time was simply not advanced enough for such a design.
-While the composite tank walls themselves were lighter, the hydrogen tank shape necessary to fit inside the aerodynamic mouldline resulted in complex joints increasing the total mass of the composite tank to above that of an aluminum-based tank, and too heavy for a STO vehicle.
+While the composite tank walls themselves were lighter, the hydrogen tank shape necessary to fit inside the aerodynamic mouldline resulted in complex joints increasing the total mass of the composite tank to above that of an aluminum-based tank, and too heavy for an SSTO vehicle.

 NASA had invested $922 million in the project before cancellation, and Lockheed Martin a further $357 million.
 Due to changes in the space launch business—including the challenges faced by companies such as Globalstar, Teledesic, and Iridium and the resulting drop in the anticipated number of commercial satellite launches per year, Lockheed Martin concluded that continuing development of the X-33 privately without government support would not be profitable.

 In 2004 Northrop Grumman successfully built and tested a simple cylindrical composite cryogenic hydrogen tank as part of early work for the Constellation program.